Modern Parent's Summer Survival Kit

 Food is the way to anyone’s heart, so I don’t think this one needs explaining.
 Snacks will keep them occupied for hours.
 Am I creating unhealthy food habits?
 Probably, but I’ll save that for another blog post.
 Is it quiet during hour 5 of a 7-hour trip?
 Yes!
 Done.

 Shameless plug right here.
 But seriously don’t travel without one.
 Jiobit lets you track your kid's location and alerts you if they wander too far away, which is especially useful in crowded places, like beaches or summer festivals.
-It's a better GPS tracker for kids because it stays alive longer (up to 2 months) and it's kid-proof (tiny, durable, waterproof).
+It's a better GPS tracker for kids because it stays alive longer (up to 2 months) and it's kid-proof (tiny, durable, water-resistant).